ALWEG Beam Comparison Chart

 59"

-n/a Seattle, WA (1962)
+Seattle, WA (1962)

-*Systems types currently available for purchase.
+** system dimensions currently available for purchase

 Notes: While some may point out that this chart proves a lack of standards, the chart does demonstrate that systems available for sale today (*) are very similar in dimensions.
 In fact, the maximum width difference between largest and smallest beam is only .19M (7.5").
 With only .095M (3-3/4") difference per side, manufacturers should be able to modify their trains to fit different beams.

-Dimensions compiled and scaled graphics by the Monorail Society
+Dimensions compiled and scaled graphics by The Monorail Society

-/ back to Technical Home Page
+bottom / back to Technical Home Page